mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Accessible/Smart-Voice-Assistant.md

 The deliverables include a functional voice assistant capable of understanding and executing basic commands, along with documentation detailing the development process and the performance of the system.

-## Hardware / Software Requirements
+## Hardware, Software and Skills Required

 - Languages: Python, C++, Embedded C
 - Tooling: TensorFlow Lite for Microcontrollers, Keil MDK
 - Hardware: Cortex-M55/U55 development board (or Corstone Virtual Platform), microphone, peripheral devices (e.g., lights, speakers)